Specimen Collection: Sputum - CE

 - Explain to the patient the need to obtain a specimen that is not contaminated with saliva or oropharyngeal secretions.

-- Demonstrate the proper splinting technique for a postoperative patient or a patient with a weak cough.
+- Demonstrate the proper chest splinting technique for a postoperative patient or a patient with a weak cough.

 - Encourage questions and answer them as they arise.